PaloAltoNetworks/minemeld-core/docs/nodeconfig.rst

     character is used as indicator.
 Default: *null*
 :fields: a dicionary of *extraction dictionaries* to extract
     additional attributes from each line.
 Default: {}
+:headers: a dictionary of additional headers to add to the HTTP
+    header.
+Default: {}

 Extraction dictionary
 +++++++++++++++++++++